 Since 2017 Poplar HARCA have been consulting with residents about the potential redevelopment of the estate.
-PRP Architects were appointed, and have developed ideas to show what could be delivered through full regeneration.
+Architects were appointed and have developed ideas to show what could be delivered through full regeneration.
 A GLA compliant ballot took place during 2019.
 431 residents voted in favour of regeneration, 66 against and 3 votes were void.
 Poplar HARCA are exploring options with a Joint Venture (JV) partner for the estates regeneration.
 Other landownerships are included within the more comprehensive options that Poplar HARCA are exploring, including land owned by LBTH.

 The characterisation study has identified the opportunity to improve the thresholds and barriers between neighbourhoods within the study area, and the Teviot Estate offers a significant opportunity to improve integration and deliver a more legible street pattern in this area of the borough.
+The Leaside AAP Movement and Connectivity Study and the Council's Tall Buildings SPD have informed the building heights and routes within the proposals for the site.

 The estate has a sense of disconnectedness as it is bound by the A12 Blackwall Tunnel approach road to the east, the Limehouse Cut to the north and the DLR line to the west.
-Langdon Park Road is a key opportunity to better connect into routes along the canal and tie into routes towards the Lea.
+St. Leonards Road is a key opportunity to better connect into routes along the canal and tie into routes towards the Lea.